RiskyWhiskey/dmgt/README.md

 If you have chosen to compile the application from source a handy make file should be found within the directory.
 The following explains:

+###~$ make

-make             Build the application.
+Build the application.
+Build flags overridden by:

-                 Build flags overridden by: make FLAGS="insert flags here"
+    make FLAGS="insert flags here"

+###~$ make install

-make install     **Linux, OSX and other Unix-like OSs only.**
+**Linux, OSX and other Unix-like OSs only.**

 With root premision installs the application to the directory "/usr/local/bin" making it available in terminal.
+Install directory overridden by:

-                 PREFIX overridden by: make PREFIX=/insert/dir/here/ install
+    make PREFIX=/insert/dir/here/ install

+###~$ make clean

-make clean       Removes objects from the directory
+Removes objects from the directory

+###~$ make cleanall

-make cleanall    Removes all build files from directory
+Removes all build files from directory